Out and About: Food and Wine

 Eleanor at Hotel Edward 1er (05 53 22 44 00)

 The smartest hotel in Monpazier also serves lunch and dinner for non-residents.
 Lunch is a selection from twelve small dishes from the region and further afield.
 Dinner is a rather grander affair with a ‘Menu Gastronomique’ and reservations are only accepted on the day.

 A very pleasant family run restaurant on the road below Belves, on the crossroads between the roads to Siorac & Domme.
 Newly restored with pine ceilings and big windows looking out onto pleasant grounds with stream (and car-park).
-Great food, though service can be slow and not too far to drive.
+Great food though service can be slow.

 Situated on the first roundabout as you arrive from Villereal, this place gets good plaudits from Michelin and other food guides

 Relais de l’Ancienne Gare (05 53 58 70 29)